-(a) General:

-- (1) Take-off minima should be expressed as visibility (VIS) or runway visual range (RVR) limits, taking into account all relevant factors for each aerodrome planned to be used and aircraft characteristics.
-Where there is a specific need to see and avoid obstacles on departure and/or for a forced landing, additional conditions, e.g. ceiling, it should be specified. - (2) When the reported meteorological visibility is below that required for take-off and RVR is not reported, a take-off should only be commenced if the pilot-in-command can determine that the visibility along the take-off runway/area is equal to or better than the required minimum. - (3) When no reported meteorological visibility or RVR is available, a take-off should only be commenced if the pilot-in-command can determine that the RVR/VIS along the take-off runway/area is equal to or better than the required minimum.

-(b) Visual reference:

-- (1) The take-off minima should be selected to ensure sufficient guidance to control the aircraft in the event of both a rejected take-off in adverse circumstances and a continued take-off after failure of the critical engine. - (2) For night operations, ground lights should be available to illuminate the runway/final approach and take-off area (FATO) and any obstacles.
+AM C1 NCO.OP.110 Aerodrome operating minima - aeroplanes and helicopters ТАК E-OFF OPERATIONS (a) General: (1) Take-off minima should be expressed as visibility (VIS) or runway visual range (RVR) limit taking into account all relevant factors for each aerodrome planned to be used ar aircraft characteristics.
+Where there is a specific need to see and avoid obstacles of departure and/or for a forced landing, additional conditions, e.g. ceiling, it should be specified.
+(2) When the reported meteorological visibility is below that required for take-off and RVR not reported, a take-off should only be commenced if the pilot-in-command ca determine that the visibility along the take-off runway/area is equal to or better than th required minimum.
+(3) When no reported meteorological visibility or RVR is available, a take-off should only be commenced if the pilot-in-command can determine that the RVR/VIS along the take-or runway/area is equal to or better than the required minimum. (b) Visual reference: (1) The take-off minima should be selected to ensure sufficient guidance to control the aircraft in the event of both a rejected take-off in adverse circumstances and a continue take-off after failure of the critical engine.
+(2) For night operations, ground lights should be available to illuminate the runway/fin approach and take-off area (FATO) and any obstacles.